SandeshS/Twitter-Veridicality/README.md

   	}

+## UDPATE
-If you would like access to the complete dataset or had questions about this work, please e-mail swamy(dot)14(at)osu(dot)edu.
-A sample dataset is made available on this repository.
+The complete dataset is now available on the repository.
+If you still had questions about our work, feel free to reach out via e-mail at swamy(dot)14(at)osu(dot)edu.

 # More details